fitzcaraldo123/fuseOSE/README.md

 For the message system I used **apache-activemq-5.14.1**.
 Every configuration file that was changed in activemq were put inside the **gateway-example** project, into  **amq-cfg** folder.
 Just replace the env file into /bin folder and the rest into /conf folder.
+Also, add the properties file in the resources folder into Activemq conf/

+Deploy the generated jar from **gateway-example** into lib/ folder in Activemq.
+The application will start with the broker.